 In addition to the physical modifications to your home, you will want to introduce behavior modification techniques to teach your child how to be safe and act appropriately.
 There is a wide variety of augmentative behavioral interventions that can be employed to do this.
 These interventions include:

 - social stories

 - consistent consequences for unsafe or inappropriate behavior

 Once general safety, good judgment, competence and understanding of what is expected can be demonstrated, many of the environmental modifications can be faded over time.
-Introducing the home modifications and intervention techniques mentioned above will not only help to keep your child and your family out of harms way, they will also help ensure that your child is ready and able to learn and, ultimately, better able to reach his or her full potential.
+Introducing the home modifications and intervention techniques mentioned above will not only help keep your child and your family out of harm's way, they will also help ensure your child is ready and able to learn and, ultimately, better able to reach his/her full potential.

-Most of the items and products (safety knobs for appliances, locks, etc.) mentioned above, can be purchased from hardware stores, department stores, and children's stores in your community.
-You can also contact your fire department to see whether they have locator stickers or other materials to foster fire safety.
+Most of the items and products (safety knobs for appliances, locks, etc.) mentioned above can be purchased from hardware stores, department stores and children's stores in your community.
+You can also contact your fire department to see whether they have locator stickers or other materials that foster fire safety.

 Connect with Us

 Sign up to receive important emails from us on current issues.
 Learn More »